 After an impact, the system will require repair.
-Full scale crash testing conducted in conformance with NCHRP Report 350 or MASH indicates that the cable will typically remain close to its original height depending on the number of posts damaged.
-It is recommended that the system be repaired as soon as possible by the appropriate state or specifying agency.
+Full scale crash testing conducted in conformance with NCHRP Report 350 indicates that the cable will typically remain close to its original height depending on the number of posts damaged.
+It is recommended that the system be repaired as soon as possible by the appropriate state/specifying agency.

 After most impacts, the system can be repaired in a relatively short period of time.
-Any part or parts which visually appears broken, frayed, torn, and/or damaged must be replaced.
-Additional specific parts of the CASS[®] S3 system, which must be replaced in order to bring the system back into full service, is a decision that must be made by the appropriate state or specifying agency.
+Any part(s) which appear damaged must be replaced.
+Additional specific parts of CASS®, which must be replaced in order to bring the system back into full service, is a decision that must be made by the appropriate state/specifying agency.